jennybuni/retrobun/content/posts/pokemon-hg-ss/index.md

 ## Closing Thoughts
 For many collectors, *HeartGold* and *SoulSilver* hit that sweet spot: they’re modern enough to feel polished, but old enough to tug at our childhood memories of Johto.
 Every time I see that gleaming Ho-Oh or Lugia box art on a shelf, I can almost hear the chiptune cries of my first Cyndaquil and remember trading with friends by holding our DS systems back-to-back.
 Whether you had the patience to grind steps on your Pokéwalker or just loved the thrill of re-challenging the Kanto region after Johto, these games aren’t just cartridges—they’re time machines.

-## Share Your Story
-So, do you still have your Pokéwalker tucked away in a drawer?
-Or maybe you’re just starting the hunt for your first copy of *HeartGold* or *SoulSilver*.
-Share your stories in the comments—I’d love to hear them!
-And don’t forget to follow the blog for next week’s post, where we’ll dive into another must-have piece of Pokémon collecting history.
-Trust me—you won’t want to miss it.